-A life insurance helps to financially safeguard the future of your family in case of your sudden demise.
-There are 7 different types of life insurance available that can be taken as per your need and requirement.
-Unit Linked Insurance Plan (ULIP) is one such type of life insurance.
-It helps you to save money for meeting your financial goals like buying a house, getting money for children’s education, etc.
+A life insurance policy helps to financially safeguard the future of the family in case of situations like sudden demise or disability of the main earning member of the family.
+There are 7 types of life insurance available in the market.
+Each comes with its own set of features and benefits.
+Unit Linked Insurance Plan (ULIP) is one such type of life insurance that along with providing protection helps you to create wealth for meeting your financial goals like buying a house, getting money for children’s education, etc.

 What is Unit Linked Insurance Plan?

 A Unit Linked Insurance Plan (ULIP) offers insurance and a means for investment under a single plan.
 It is a plan linked to capital market and offers flexibility of investing in equity or debt funds as per your capability to take risks.
-In short, it helps you avail dual benefits of investment and insurance.
+In short, it helps you to enjoy the dual benefit of investment and insurance.

-When you invest in ULIP, the insurance company invests a part of your premium in bonds or shares.
-The remaining amount is used to provide you an insurance cover.
-You, as an investor do not need to get involved with tracking your investment regularly, as the task is taken care of by the fund managers in the insurance company.
-It even enables you to change portfolios between debt and equity-based fund.
-Ulips have a lock-in period of 5 years.
+When you buy a ULIP, the insurance company invests a part of your premium in bonds or shares.
+The remaining amount is used to provide coverage.
+You, as an investor do not need to get involved with tracking your investment regularly, as the task is taken care of by fund managers in the insurance company.
+It even enables you to change portfolios between debt and equity-based funds.
+ULIPs have a lock-in period of 5 years.

 Types of Unit Linked Insurance Plan

 Classification by Purpose